PCard & Travel Card

 - Units determine who may be good candidates for a PCard/Travel Card and are responsible for making applicants aware of the risks of being a PCard/Travel Card holder, such as fraud or misuse.

 - Units should monitor their employees’ PCard/Travel Card use.
 For those with Business Objects access, this report is a recommended management tool: FN06 Procurement Travel & Expense PCard Holder & Limits by DeptID, Dept Grp, or EmplID.

 - Ensure the proper use of the PCard/Travel Card by determining the business appropriateness of the transactions.

 Units select their own approver(s).
 Both the expense approver and the cardholder are equally responsible and accountable for transactions.

 - Should be in a position of authority and at a higher level than the cardholder.

-- Review the transactions on the expense report and all supporting documentation to ensure compliance.
+- Review the transactions on the expense report and all supporting documentation to ensure compliance with all policies.